niamoto/niamoto/README.md

 #### Field Configuration
 Each field in the `fields` dictionary is defined by the following elements:

-- `target_field`: The name of the target field in the occurrences table.
+- `source_field`: The name of the target field in the occurrences table.
 Can be null for calculated fields.
 - `field_type`: The data type of the field (e.g., "INTEGER", "DOUBLE", "BOOLEAN", "GEOGRAPHY").
 - `label`: The label of the field.
 - `description`: A description of the field.